vicarchive/site/README.md

 I'm tired of Neocities and Carrd restrictions.
 At least I get to learn some HTML and discover that I despise CSS.
 Also the large commit number is because I was directly editing code in GitHub, but after learning that GitPages take 10 minutes to update I decided to work with GitHub correctly and edit in Aptana Studio 3.
 <br /><br />
 To do list:
+- Make images in streamer sections not squash by either:
+  - Taking out their dependency on the width
+  - Figure out a way to allow their heights to vary
 - Figure out width stuff in the index page
 - Add bg and background colors to the index page
 - CSS the art page, add my art to the buttons